Medications that worsen dementia: A clinical guide

 Are there medications to slow dementia?

-While it may not be possible to eliminate the disease, certain medications can slow down the procession.
+While it may not be possible to eliminate the disease, certain medications can slow its progression.

 Are there medications to help treat dementia?

-Yes, there are several medicines prescribed to dementia patients to help with symptoms and progression.
+Yes, several medicines are prescribed to people living with dementia to help manage symptoms and progression.

 Is Alzheimer’s a type of dementia?

-Can I stop medications linked to dementia if I see any symptoms?
+Can I stop medications linked to dementia if I see symptoms?

-How to convince dementia patient to take medication?
+How do I convince someone living with dementia to take their medication?

 Is dementia a medical or mental illness?

-Taking medication for dementia helps slow down the progression of the disease which may ultimately prolong life to some extent.
+Taking medication for dementia can help slow the progression of the disease, which may extend quality of life.

 How does dementia medication work?

-The majority of the bladder control medications are anticholinergic which is why they are on the list of medications linked to dementia.
+The majority of bladder control medications are anticholinergic, which is why they appear on the list of drug classes linked to dementia risk.

 Is there a link between blood pressure medication and dementia?

-Drinking with dementia medication is not recommended as it may interfere with the anti-dementia medication.
+Drinking alcohol is not recommended alongside dementia medication, as it may interfere with how the medication works.

-What is the best anti-anxiety medication for dementia patients?
+What is the best anti-anxiety medication for someone living with dementia?